 Latest posts by Brandee

-Fall is upon us, friends, and that means I need a pumpkin on the porch VERY soon.
-Even if you aren't into Halloween, picking a pumpkin is an autumnal ritual for many, and the perfect excuse to get outside on a crisp afternoon.
-Fairfield County has more than a few great spots to seek out your jack-o-lantern-to-be, and most places offer activities like corn mazes and hayrides as well as cider donuts and other seasonal goodies.
-Check out our Halloween and Fall Fun Guide for lots of other great info!
-Subscribe to our weekly newsletter and don't miss out on CT fun again!
+New England's beautiful fall foliage is here again, and that means pumpkins on the porch, in our pies and muffins, and even in our coffee.
+Picking a pumpkin is a fall ritual for many, and the perfect excuse to get outside on a crisp afternoon.
+Fairfield County has more than a few great spots to pick out your soon-to-be jack-o'-lantern, and most places offer activities like corn mazes and hayrides as well as mouth-watering cider donuts and other goodies.
+If you live in central Connecticut, look for your dream pumpkin at one of these patches near Hartford; and no matter where you live in the state, you'll find even more ideas to keep busy this season in our Fall Fun Guide.